phac-nml/irida/doc/administrator/galaxy/setup.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

 This should default to installing conda under `~/miniconda3`.
-For the remainder of these instructions we will assume conda is installed in this location, and that conda is available on `PATH`.
+For the remainder of these instructions we will assume conda is installed in this location, and that conda is available on your `PATH`.

 *Note: conda requires the `bash` shell to fuction properly.
 To see which shell you are using you can run `echo $SHELL`.
 Also note that on some systems `/bin/sh` is simply a link to `/bin/bash`.*